 The following year, a Fair Board was established with 3 members: Walter Williamson, Ken Poynor and Herb Mackey.
-Then, the 3 county commissioners called for a vote to purchase 10-15 acres to establish the Cleveland County Fairgrounds.
-The first fair building was built and included a kitchen for the ladies to cook fair meals.
-The site at 615 East Robinson has been home to the Cleveland County Free Fair ever since!
+Then the county commissioners called for a vote to purchase nearly 15 acres to establish the Cleveland County Fairgrounds.
+This site at 615 East Robinson has been home to the fair ever since.

 As the fair has grown, so have the facilities at the fairgrounds.
 The first fair building was built with a kitchen for fair meals.
 Since then the fairgrounds have grown to include a full arena with concession area, an exhibit hall and auditorium, a tractor pull arena and many other amenities.
 In 2018, an extension to the arena was completed to house additional livestock and poultry for the Fair.